NathanaelGandhi/NathanaelGandhi.github.io/_posts/_publish_2021/2021-03-22-OneDrive-in-Ubuntu-20-04.md

 # 7. Start onedrive on boot

 OneDrive service running as a non-root user via systemd.
-This service will be launched at startup.
+This service will be launched at startup.<br>
-Note: replace "username" with your username in the below command.
-Example: systemctl enable onedrive@nathanael.service
+*Note: replace "username" with your username in the below command.
+Example: systemctl enable onedrive@nathanael.service*

 ```
 systemctl enable onedrive@username.service